federicocasati92/myapp-serverless/README.md

 Puoi accedere alla web app pubblica tramite il seguente link CloudFront:
 [https://dtn4bsrr7bbyf.cloudfront.net/](https://dtn4bsrr7bbyf.cloudfront.net/)

-### Login con Amazon Cognito
+## Login with Amazon Cognito

-L'app utilizza Amazon Cognito per l'autenticazione degli utenti.
+The app uses Amazon Cognito for user authentication.

-Per effettuare il login, puoi usare uno dei seguenti account di test:
+To log in, you can use one of the following test accounts:

-- **Username:** testuser1@example.com
+Username: testuser1@example.com

-  **Password:** PasswordTest123!!
+Password: PasswordTest123!!

 ## 🔐 Security Features